mgrue/gwt-gradle-plugin/README.md

 		jsInteropMode = "JS"
 		/** Generate and export JsInterop (since GWT 2.8) */
 		generateJsInteropExports = true

+		/** Extra args can be used to experiment arguments */ extraArgs = ["-firstArgument", "-secondArgument"]

 		/** shown all compile errors */
         strict = false